 Social Pillar of ESD

 Our widespread prosperity as a nation directly depends on cohesion and equitability to achieve social development.
 TLA-KE acknowledges that early childhood development is multi-faceted.
 Play being universal, is the only approach through which developmental milestones and domains can be achieved.
-Cultural values and acquaintances can be developed in this manner.
-Activities conducted at the toy library are therefore collaborative and interactive, considering those with disabilities and underprivileged.
+Cultural values and acquaintances can be developed through playful activities.
+Experiences at the toy library are therefore collaborative and interactive, considering those with disabilities and underprivileged as well.